mmozeiko/rpi/gles2_drm/README.md

 your device.

 Now execute `./build.sh` script.
 This will download and build libdrm and mesa libraries in `${SYSROOT}/usr/local`.
+This script requires **chrpath** so it can modify rpath for newly built libraries.

 When it finishes, upload them to your Raspberry Pi, in this example we will put them in home folder: